Schwinger model

-This model exhibits confinement of the fermions and as such, is a toy model for QCD.
+This model exhibits confinement of the fermions and as such, is a toy model for quantum chromodynamics.
 A handwaving argument why this is so is because in two dimensions, classically, the potential between two charged particles goes linearly as $r$, instead of $1/r$ in 4 dimensions, 3 spatial, 1 time.
 This model also exhibits a spontaneous symmetry breaking of the U(1) symmetry due to a chiral condensate due to a pool of instantons.
 The photon in this model becomes a massive particle at low temperatures.
 This model can be solved exactly and is used as a toy model for other more complex theories.